Bayesian optimization of non-classical optomechanical correlations: Bayesian optimization

 The \emph{Expected Improvement} (EI) acquisition function is the type predominantly used to generate the results presented in \secref{sec:OptimResults}, defined as

 where $y_{\rm max}$ is the best evaluation recorded so far.
 That is, the evaluation of $f(\mathbf{x})$ that returned the highest figure of merit value.
-It effectively quantifies the expected improvement compared with the best recorded output from previous iterations, specifically in our case that is the increase in two-mode squeezing level, and encourages exploration where the width of the distribution $p(f(\mathbf{x})|\mathbf{y}_M)$ is large.
-For the interested reader, a more detailed explanation of how this EI acquisition function achieves this can be found in Ref.~\cite{brochu2010tutorial}.
-This exploration feature ensures that a global search is performed making BO less prone to be trapped in local minima.
+It effectively quantifies the expected improvement compared with the best recorded output from previous iterations and encourages exploration where the width of the distribution $p(f(\mathbf{x})|\mathbf{y}_M)$ is large.
+For the interested reader, a more detailed explanation of how this EI acquisition function achieves this can be found in Ref.~\cite{brochu2010tutorial} (along with the other acquisition functions used \textit{Lower Confidence Bound} and \textit{Probability of Improvement}).
+This exploration feature ensures that a global search is performed, making BO less prone to getting trapped in local minima.